nishanths/youtube-pause-chrome/README.md

 ## [YouTube Pause](http://goo.gl/6ExxFO)

+__Update__: It's 2020, and spacebar to pause works correctly on youtube.com.

 No more scrolling down the page when you hit spacebar expecting to pause a YouTube video.

 [![MacDown logo](https://raw.githubusercontent.com/nishanths/youtube-pause-chrome/master/icons/icon128.png)](http://goo.gl/6ExxFO)